ELECTRONICS OF IOT AND EMBEDDED SYSTEMS – 12 CFU

 SSD: ING-INF/03

 DSP is offered to Mechatronics students with the option of 6 credits and 9 credits format.
-Students that select the 6-credit option, might be interested toadd a +3 credits of formative activities, with focus on pre-assigned additional topics of the DSP realm.
+Students who select the 6-credit option might be interested in adding a +3 credits of formative activities, with focus on pre-assigned additional topics of the DSP realm.

 Mechanics of Materials and Structures – 6 CFU (block A-E)